-The 2022C Bonds will be secured by a pledge of and a first lien on, and will be payable solely from, the Net Revenues of the Turnpike System on a parity with the Outstanding Bonds and any Additional Bonds hereafter issued.
+The 2023A Bonds will be secured by a pledge of and a first lien on, and will be payable solely from, the Net Revenues of the Turnpike System on a parity with the Outstanding Bonds and any Additional Bonds hereafter issued.
 See "ADDITIONAL BONDS" below for a discussion of the terms, restrictions, and conditions on the issuance of Additional Bonds pursuant to the Resolution.
-The aggregate principal amount of Bonds expected to be outstanding subsequent to the issuance of the 2022C Bonds is \$3,297,590,000.
+The aggregate principal amount of Bonds that will be Outstanding subsequent to the issuance of the 2023A Bonds is \$3,266,605,000.